fikrielektro21/arduino-turbidity-system/README.md

 # Arduino Turbidity-Based Water Drainage System

 Automatically drains **clear water** from a storage tank based on real-time turbidity sensor readings.
 Designed for field use in household water management systems.
+In this project, the need for a clear water filter or what will be discarded is clear water.
+Therefore, if you want to use this source, you must change the state machine section "MEGURATION" change the logic to "<" for the operation to clear water.
+And the determination of the numbers in the variables is based on the results of measurements in my lab, not in the field, so there is a possibility of changing in the field.
+Yes, because I did not calibrate to 0, I only read the ADC value directly by comparing it with the desired water conditions.
+This does seem a bit confusing, but this is a method if you do not have fluid for calibration.
+**Remember!!!** This method is not to be imitated in the scientific writing process because there is no calibration here.

 ## 🌟 Features
 - ✅ **2-second confirmation** before pump activation (avoids false triggers)